ridhija/DVWA-Metasploit-Security-Project/README.md

 1. **DVWA Vulnerability Assessment**
 2. **DistCC Remote Code Execution using Metasploit**

-The objective is to understand common web application vulnerabilities, perform basic security testing, identify vulnerable services, and demonstrate controlled remote command execution using the Metasploit Framework.
+The objective is to understand common web application vulnerabilities, perform security testing, identify vulnerable services, and demonstrate controlled remote command execution using the Metasploit Framework.

 > ⚠️ **Disclaimer:** All testing in this project was performed in a controlled and isolated laboratory environment for educational purposes.
 No unauthorized systems were targeted.